okxlabs/DEX-Router-EVM-V1/README.md

 This repository contains the core smart contracts for the Dex Router.
 The router enables efficient token swaps across multiple liquidity sources and protocols through a unified interface.

-## Bug bounty

-This repository is subject to the OKX bug bounty program.
-Learn more and get started at [HackerOne](https://hackerone.com/okg/policy_scopes?type=team).

 ## Local Development

 In order to deploy this code to a local testnet, you should install the dependencies and compile the contracts: